CodeKrakken/debugging-tech-test/README.md

 ## Conclusion

 These actions dealt with all three bugs.
-My last action was in the name of human readability.
+My last action was in the name of human readability: without this change, `/companies/[n]/employees`, the company name is only shown alongside each employee.
+Therefore a newly created company would not display the company name, which users may find offputting.